👋 I’m Gloria Treviño; Inclusion & Compassion Activist, Therapeutic Yoga Teacher, Inclusive Exercise Specialist, and Founder & Owner of TheraPLAYoga.

 As I followed my intuition through uncertainty to purpose, I empowered my own liberation from domestic abuse and was able to shift into healing, wholeness, and service.

-For years, I day-dreamed about certification, teaching, and having a studio.
 My practice helped me get clear on my purpose and seek training and mentorship from teachers and facilitators, who aligned with my values and goals.